Devographics/StateOfJS-legacy/surveys/2018/website/src/content/introduction.md

 - Since we were cutting down on the number of questions, we decided to make each of them more detailed by asking **follow-up questions** to figure out the reasons why people were using (or not using) a given library.
 You'll find those in the “likes” and “dislikes” charts.
 - And since we now had more data, we decided to give each tool and library their **own individual result page**.
 - We also made **every chart shareable**, so don't hesitate to tweet or share any data that catches your eye.
-- Finally, since we now have 3 years of data, we tried to incorporate **historical trends over time** in the charts whenever possible.
+- Since we now have 3 years of data, we tried to incorporate **historical trends over time** in the charts whenever possible.
+- Finally, be sure to check out our new **Awards** section!
+We had a lot of fun making it, and we hope you like it too.

 Note: there's still some data (salaries, experience, company size, etc.) that we weren't able to analyze in time, so you can look forward to a second data drop a few weeks from now!